 In October 2017, the Company's Board of Directors adopted, and stockholders approved, the 2017 Employee Stock Purchase Plan (the "2017 ESPP").
 Subject to any plan limitations, the 2017 ESPP allows eligible employees to contribute, normally through payroll deductions, up to 15% of their earnings for the purchase of the Company's common stock at a discounted price per share.
-The Company's current offering period began December 16, 2021 and is expected to end on June 15, 2022.
+In June 2022, the Company issued 72,982 shares of its common stock under the 2017 ESPP.
+The Company's current offering period began June 16, 2022 and ends on December 15, 2022.